LeftyGal/html200-ecommerce-project/README.md

 ## Testing Part I
 [update this section with information about the testing steps you took to ensure site quality]

--Used both Responsive WEB Design Checker and Web Page Test to test site both on various devices and on various web browsers in various locations around the world.

--I tested on 15 devices total, these varied both in size and operating systems.
+- Used both Responsive WEB Design Checker and Web Page Test to test site both on various devices and on various web browsers in various locations around the world.
+I tested on 15 devices total, these varied both in size and operating systems.
 I tested on sizes that  mirrorred the breakpoints of the webiste after using the dev tools in Chrome.

-Laptops/Desktops
+## Laptops/Desktops

-24" Desktop 1920x1200 - 1st row and 2nr row lose margin formating, all modules next to each other 19" Deskstop 1600x900 - 2nd row, all modules together
+- 24" Desktop 1920x1200 - 1st row and 2nr row lose margin formating, all modules next to each other

+- 19" Deskstop 1600x900 - 2nd row, all modules together

-15" Notebook 1366x768 - Right side modules extend beyond border 13" Notebook 1024x800 -Module spacing incosistent
+- 15" Notebook 1366x768 - Right side modules extend beyond border

+- 13" Notebook 1024x800 -Module spacing incosistent

 10" Notebook 1024x600 - No issues

 Tablets